 This Action Plan Amendment describes The Road Home Homeowner Assistance Program.
-The purpose of this Action Plan Amendment is to clarify and implement the most recent policy guidance by the LRA in response to HUD's request for changes in the current Homeowner Assistance policy.
-These changes are being submitted to resolve HUD's concern that Louisiana's program did not comply with the requirements of a true compensation program.
-This Amendment replaces program descriptions previously published in Action Plan Amendment 1, the Action Plan Amendment titled 'Substantial Clarifications to the Road Home' and Action Plan Amendment 7 entitled 'Further Road Home Clarifications.'
+The purpose of this Action Plan Amendment is to extend the deadline for homeowners who have sold their homes with receiving Road Home assistance to August 29th, 2007.
+This Amendment replaces program descriptions previously published in Action Plan Amendment 1, the Action Plan Amendment titled 'Substantial Clarifications to the Road Home', Action Plan Amendment 7 entitled 'Further Road Home Clarifications' and Action Plan Amendment 14.
 This Amendment replaces Sections 1.1 through Section 2 of the Road Home Housing Plan and is to be considered current policy upon its publication.